Skip to main content

 • Giardiasis is an intestinal infection of man and animals caused by a protozoan parasite Giardia intestinalis (also known as Giardia lamblia).
 Giardia is a simple one-celled parasitic species; it is not a "worm", bacteria or virus.
 The parasite occurs worldwide and is a common cause of "Traveler's Diarrhea" in people.

-• Harvest mites, also known as red bugs, trombiculid mites, scrub-itch mites, berry bugs or, in their larval stage as chiggers, are mites that are commonly found in forests and grasslands.
-Harvest mites are relatives of spiders.
-They are nearly microscopic measuring only 1/100 of an inch (0.4 mm) and have an orange hue.
-A common species of Harvest mite in Northern America is Trombicula alfreddugesi.
+• Harvest mites, also known as red bugs, trombiculid mites, scrub-itch mites, berry bugs or, in their larval stage, as chiggers, are mites commonly found in forests and grasslands.
+Larval stages affect warm-blooded animals and cause a very itchy skin reaction.

 • Heartworm disease is a serious and potentially fatal disease.
 It is caused by a blood-borne parasite known as Dirofilaria immitis.
 Adult heartworms may live for five to seven years and, during this time, the female produces millions of offspring called microfilaria.
 You can prevent your dog from getting heartworms by using a heartworm preventive.